ma595/fenics-vtk/README.md

 [Logic for outputting mesh in vtk format in FEniCS](https://github.com/FEniCS/dolfinx/blob/main/python/dolfinx/plot.py)

-if on getting to checkpointing: [Checkpointing](https://github.com/jorgensd/adios4dolfinx/issues/3) these are the two ways of doing it.
+If on getting to checkpointing: [Checkpointing](https://github.com/jorgensd/adios4dolfinx/issues/3) these are the two ways of doing it.

 Final link:
 [Grid format](https://dglaeser.github.io/gridformat/)